Bidet Attachments vs Bidet Seats: Pros, Cons & Features

 5. Pulsating wash

 Bidet seats are also heated.
-There are a lot people who dread using the toilet when the weather is cold due to the discomfort involved.
-Thanks to bidet seats, you can use the bathroom at any time without fearing freezing on the toilet seat.
+There are a lot of people who dread using the toilet when the weather is cold due to the discomfort involved.
+Thanks to bidet seats, you can use the bathroom anytime without fearing freezing on the toilet seat.

 7. Nightlight

-Nightlight is a feature which allows the seat to illuminate the bowl using a blue LED light.
-It therefore becomes very easy to navigate your way to the toilet at night without needing to turn on the bright bathroom lights.
+Nightlight is a feature that allows the seat to illuminate the bowl using a blue LED light.
+It, therefore, becomes very easy to navigate your way to the toilet at night without needing to turn on the bright bathroom lights.

 8. Deodorizer

 Decent bidet seats come with a deodorizer.
-It automatically kicks in after you have done your business to deal with any unwanted odor therefore leaving the bathroom smelling fresh.
+It automatically kicks in after you do your business to deal with any unwanted odor, leaving the bathroom smelling fresh.

 9. Auto lid opening and closing